-7.6.
+7.5.
 Write Bitmaps and Dissimilar Device Shadowing Caution

-DDS, introduced in OpenVMS Version 7.3-2, allows you to construct shadow sets of disk devices that are of dissimilar sizes.
+DDS allows you to construct shadow sets of disk devices that are of dissimilar sizes.

 Write bitmaps track application writes made to a shadow set virtual unit so that a member can be returned to that virtual unit without the overhead of a full copy.
 A write bitmap is created when the user issues a DISMOUNT/POLICY=MINICOPY command for a shadow set member or mounts a shadow set using the MOUNT/POLICY=MINICOPY command.
 When this bitmap is created, its size depends on the current size of the volume.